Unlinking and unknottedness of monotone Lagrangian submanifolds: Appendix I: Index formula for pseudoholomorphic curves

 \subsection{The Fredholm index for a pseudoholomorphic curve with punctures in the Bott case}

-In {\cite[Corollary 5.4]{Bou}} the formula for the Fredholm index of the linearised $\overline{\partial}$-operator for a closed pseudoholomorphic curve inside a symplectic $2n$-dimensional manifold $X$ with cylindrical ends is generalised to the case where the Reeb orbits are nondegenerate in the Bott sense.
+In {\cite[Proposition 2.7]{Bou}} the formula for the Fredholm index of the linearised $\overline{\partial}$-operator for a closed pseudoholomorphic curve inside a symplectic $2n$-dimensional manifold $\overline{X}$ with cylindrical ends is generalised to the case where the Reeb orbits are nondegenerate in the Bott sense.
 It is shown that a closed pseudoholomorphic curve $C$ of genus $g$ having internal punctures asymptotic to Reeb orbits in the families $S^+_1, \hdots, S^+_{s^+}$ and $S^-_1,\hdots,S^-_{s^-}$ at positive and negative ends, respectively, the Fredholm index satisfies

-Here $c_1^{\mathrm{rel}}(C)$ denotes the first Chern number of the bundle $TX$ pulled back to $C$ and extended over the punctures using the trivialisation of $TX|_{\gamma} =\CC \oplus \xi|_{\gamma}$ chosen above along the Reeb orbits.
+Here $c_1^{\mathrm{rel}}(C)$ denotes the first Chern number of the bundle $T\overline{X}$ pulled back to $C$ and extended over the punctures using the trivialisation of $T\overline{X}|_{\gamma} =\CC \oplus \xi|_{\gamma}$ chosen above along the Reeb orbits.

-In the case when the curve $C$ has boundary $\partial C$ on a Lagrangian submanifold $L' \subset X$, given any trivialisation of $TX$ along the boundary, there is an induced Maslov index of $L'$ along this boundary which we denote by $\mu(\partial C)$.
+In the case when the curve $C$ has boundary $\partial C$ on a Lagrangian submanifold $L' \subset \overline{X}$, given any trivialisation of $T\overline{X}$ along the boundary, there is an induced Maslov index of $L'$ along this boundary which we denote by $\mu(\partial C)$.
 One can deduce that

-Here $c_1^{\mathrm{rel}}(C)$ denotes the first Chern number of $TX$ pulled back to $C/\partial D$ using the trivialisation of $TX|_{\partial D}$ chosen above and extended to the punctures as before.
+Here $c_1^{\mathrm{rel}}(C)$ denotes the first Chern number of $T\overline{X}$ pulled back to $C/\partial D$ using the trivialisation of $T\overline{X}|_{\partial D}$ chosen above and extended to the punctures as before.

-In the case when the first Chern class $c_1$ vanishes for $X$, the above Conley-Zehnder index is canonically defined for nullhomologous Reeb orbits in any trivialisation induced by a choice of bounding chain.
-Likewise, the Maslov index is canonically defined for any path on $L'$ which is nullhomologous in $X$.
+In the case when the first Chern class $c_1$ vanishes for $\overline{X}$, the above Conley-Zehnder index is canonically defined for nullhomologous Reeb orbits in any trivialisation induced by a choice of bounding chain.
+Likewise, the Maslov index is canonically defined for any path on $L'$ which is nullhomologous in $\overline{X}$.
 This follows from the fact that two different choices of bounding chains $A$ and $B$ will give rise to a difference of $2c_1(A-B)$ in the respective index.
-Finally, in the case $c_1=0$, it also follows that the term $2c_1^{\mathrm{rel}}(C)$ vanishes for these choices of trivialisations.
+Finally, in the case $c_1=0$ and when the trivialisations used are induced as above, it also follows that the term $2c_1^{\mathrm{rel}}(C)$ vanishes for these choices of trivialisations.

-\subsection{The index formula for discs in \texorpdfstring{$V$}{V} with internal punctures}
+\subsection{The index formula for discs in \texorpdfstring{$\overline{V}$}{V} with internal punctures}